 Project Deliverables

-The purpose of this section is to define the delivery, review, and approval processes for artifacts submitted under this contract which are to be considered iterative in nature.
+The purpose of this section is to define the delivery, review, and approval processes for artifacts submitted under the Option Year contract which are to be considered iterative in nature.
 Due to the evolving characteristics of the informational content and subject matter covered in a number of contract deliverables, the VA Project Manager (PM) and stakeholders acknowledge that it would be beneficial for VA to allow the Book Zurman Inc. (BZ) Team to revise particular work products (as defined below) and resubmit iterative updated versions (following initial pre-submission) according to a mutually agreed upon schedule.
 The deliverables in question have been aligned to their respective Performance Work Statement (PWS) task and specifically fall under PWS Tasks 5.2, 5.5, and 5.10.
 An exception to this is PWS Task 5.10.1 (Create a RefSet of 50,000 concepts in SNOMED RF2 format), which is meant to be predominantly “locked down” upon First Quarter delivery.
 However, the BZ Team acknowledges that there may be minimal updates required and will coordinate with VA to revise accordingly.

 In alignment with quantity stipulations included within the PWS, a number of deliverables are on a quarterly submission schedule.
 As such, these artifacts will be delivered on a 3-month cycle, with initial First Quarter deliverables submission due at the 3-month mark, Second Quarter at the 6-month mark, Third Quarter at the 9-month mark and (where applicable) Fourth Quarter at the 12-month end of Period of Performance (PoP) date.
 Under approved guidelines, the initial submission will be considered the first iteration, with an updated version due three (3) months after initial delivery.
 The quarterly due dates are as follows: